Master's Scholarship (current students) terms and conditions

 5.2 Applicants will not be notified if they do not meet the student and course eligibility criteria.

-6.1 To guarantee consideration for the scholarship, applicants will need to be holding an offer on an eligible course which they have accepted by 31 July 2020.
-Scholarships will be allocated and students notified in mid August 2020, once the final degree classifications are known for the majority of students.
+6.2 To guarantee consideration for the scholarship, applicants will need to be holding an offer on an eligible course which they have accepted by Wednesday 30 June 2021.
+Scholarships will be allocated and students notified by late July 2021, once the final degree classifications are known for the majority of students.

 7. Operational terms and conditions